 places in SE/PL.
 According to Google Scholar his publications have been

-4 award runner-ups, and 1 most influential paper award (N-10 years) at ICSME'15.
+4 award runner-ups, and 1 most influential paper award (N-10 years) at ICSME'15, and 3 winners of the ACM Student Research Competition.
 He received the NSF CAREER award, the Google Faculty Research Award (twice),

 and the Microsoft Software Engineering Innovation Award (twice).

-He released 9 software systems, among them the
+His research group released dozens of software systems, among them the

 world's first open-source refactoring tool.

-Some of the techniques he developed are shipping with the
+Some of the techniques they developed are shipping with the

-official release of the popular Eclipse, NetBeans, and Visual Studio development
+official release of the popular Eclipse, NetBeans, Visual Studio, Android Studio development